Script Editor

 SLURM array

 Adds full #SBATCH directives.
+Extra fields appear for partition, memory, walltime, email.
 Submit with sbatch pipeline.sh.

 Study Setup Wizard